jmankoff/interaction/assignments/menus.md

 The radius of the circle in the pie menu is `RADIUS - TEXT_SIZE * 2`.
 The width of each item in the normal menu is `CELL_WIDTH` and the height is `CELL_HEIGHT`.

+## Some hints for the pie menu

+- `drawArc` will draw a pizza-pie shaped arc, so you can do things like highlight a menu item with a single method call.
+- You will need a rotational offset to ensure the top menu item is at the top of the pie (both when drawing and in essential geometry) because angle is traditionally measured from cardinal east.
+You can add this in radians before converting from angle to index.

 **Related APIs**
 * [Canvas](https://developer.android.com/reference/android/graphics/Canvas): See documentation on drawCircle and drawText.